spryker/docker-sdk/docs/06-installation/02-installation-guides/04-installing-in-demo-mode-on-macos-and-linux.md

+# Installing in Demo mode on MacOS and Linux

 This document describes the procedure of installing Spryker in [Demo Mode](01-choosing-an-installation-mode.md#demo-mode) on MacOS and Linux.

 ## Installing Docker prerequisites on MacOS and Linux